Stadin-helpperit/hkihelperbot-server/README.md

 ##### Currently supported commands

-- /search [keyword] -- Search for events, places and activites in Helsinki
+- /search or /search [event/place/activity] [search tag] -- Search for events, places and activites in Helsinki
 - /searchdate -- Search for events on a specific day
 - /from [start address] to [destination address] -- Returns public transport directions to the destination
 - /trains [stationcode] -- Returns arriving and departing trains from the specified station